lanej/lanej.github.com/_posts/2012-11-17-lazy-pinky-workarounds.md

 ---
 {% include JB/setup %}

 I have a tendency to keep my right pinky down on the shift key when typing ```:``` to enter vim command mode.
-This causes my command to allows start with a capital letter, which is rarely useful.
+This causes my command to start with a capital letter, which is rarely useful.
 Besides focusing more on lifting it up more quickly I have configured vim to figure out what my intentions really are.

 My most commonly misspelled commands are: